rfitzhugh/terraform-associate/README.md

 This repository contains a study guide created in preparation for passing the [Terraform Associate](https://www.hashicorp.com/certification/terraform-associate) certification exam.

-Each [Exam Objective](#exam-objectives) is broken down into helpful links, commands, videos, scripts, code samples, and more so that you can refer back to this guide during your studies.

 ## Exam Objectives

 The exam review is posted [here](https://learn.hashicorp.com/tutorials/terraform/associate-review).